deeptools/HiCExplorer/docs/content/tools/hicTransform.rst

 Observed / Expected lieberman
 -----------------------------

-The expected matrix is computed in the way Lieberman-Aiden used it in the 2009 publication, it is quite similar to obs/exp matrix computation.
+The expected matrix is computed in the way as Lieberman-Aiden used it in the 2009 publication.
+It is quite similar to the obs/exp matrix computation.

 .. math::